Skip to main content

 Source checks behind the table

-• Learning summaries: NoteGPT supports the study row because its own page centers class notes, short summaries, PDF translation, study visuals, audio lessons, and writing help.
+• Study notes: NoteGPT lists class notes, short summaries, PDF translation, study aids, audio lessons, and writing help.

 AI notes organizer decision path

-3. Use an @mention in chat or in a note to scope a question to a specific note or source instead of the whole project.
+3. Use an @mention to ask about one note or source instead of the whole project.

 Atlas workspace showing source-backed note topics in a Semantic Map beside a chat panel